7405FITEGroup19/Assignment3/README.md

 # FITE7405 Assigment 3

-The user interface is desinged to use in a Windows environment, and it is possible that the user interface doesn't work correctly in a Mac or Linux device.
+The user interface is tested in a Windows environment, and it may not work correctly in a Mac or Linux device.